ni/nimi-python/docs/niscope/attributes.rst

 .. py:attribute:: meas_chan_high_ref_level

     Stores the high reference level used in many scalar measurements.
 Different channels may have different reference  levels.
-Do not use the IVI-defined, nonchannel-based attributes such as :py:data:`niscope.Session.MEAS_HIGH_REF` if you use  this attribute to set various channels to different values.
+Do not use the IVI-defined, nonchannel-based properties such as :py:data:`niscope.Session.MEAS_HIGH_REF` if you use  this property to set various channels to different values.
     Default: 90%

-    .. note:: One or more of the referenced attributes are not in the Python API for this driver.
+    .. note:: One or more of the referenced properties are not in the Python API for this driver.

     .. tip:: This property can use repeated capabilities (usually channels).
 If set or get directly on the